 Vitamin C

-In a 2009 study by Hyon Choi, MD, Xiang Gao, MD, and Gary Curhan, MD, 46,994 men were studied over a 20-year period (1986-2006) to discover the relationship between Vitamin C intake and risk of gout.
-1317 cases of confirmed incident gout were documented and it was found that the relative risk for gout decreased with higher Vitamin C dosage per day (<250mg/day to >= 1500mg/day), such that supplemental Vitamin C may be beneficial to preventing gout (1).
+In a 2009 study by Hyon Choi, MD; Xiang Gao, MD; and Gary Curhan, MD, 46,994 men were followed over a 20-year period (1986–2006) to investigate the relationship between Vitamin C intake and the risk of gout.
+A total of 1,317 confirmed cases of incident gout were documented.
+The study found that the relative risk for gout decreased with higher daily Vitamin C intake (<250 mg/day to ≥1,500 mg/day), suggesting that supplemental Vitamin C may help prevent gout (1).

-In a 2011 study meta-analysis, 13 randomized control trials, with a total of 556 participants, found a significant reduction in serum uric acid levels when taking 500mg/day of Vitamin C for 30 days.
-Hyperuricemia is the main risk factor for developing gout, which results from excessively high serum uric acid levels.
-Vitamin C is continually studied as an alternative to drugs that may carry significant side effects to reduce serum uric acid levels (2).
+In a 2011 meta-analysis of 13 randomized controlled trials involving 556 participants, a significant reduction in serum uric acid levels was found in those taking 500 mg/day of Vitamin C for 30 days.
+Hyperuricemia—the primary risk factor for developing gout—results from excessively high serum uric acid levels.
+Vitamin C continues to be studied as a potential alternative to medications that may carry significant side effects (2).

 References

-1. Choi, H., Gao, X., and Curhan, G. Vitamin C Intake and the Risk of Gout in Men – A Prospective Study.
+- Choi, H., Gao, X., and Curhan, G. Vitamin C Intake and the Risk of Gout in Men – A Prospective Study.
 Arch Intern Med.
 169(5): 502–507.
 2009.

-2. Juraschek, S.P., Miller, E.R., and Gelber, A.C.
+- Juraschek, S.P., Miller, E.R., and Gelber, A.C.
 Effect of Oral Vitamin C Supplementation on Serum Uric Acid: A Meta-analysis of Randomized Controlled Trials.
 Arthritis Care Res (Hoboken).
 63(9): 1295–1306.
 2011.